• Skip to primary navigation

 Storing Tips

-The leftovers make wonderful lunches or pull the meat off to make salads, sandwiches, or wraps.
+The leftovers make wonderful lunches, or pull the meat off the bones to make salads, sandwiches, or wraps.

 What To Serve With Crock Pot Chicken Thighs